RMWinslow/mynotes/_posts/online/2021-01-05-vaccination.md

 ## KS, wat r u doing?!

+Edit A while later: the Gov wasn't BSing.
+KS rocketed up in terms of vaccines, just like the visit with Rob suggested.
+It's solidly middle of the pack, despite lower vaccine allocations.
+It has above average percent of population vaccinated.

+---

 KS, sadly enough, has the lowest portion of its population vaccinated, according to WSJ.
 And looking at the CDC map, it's not just a matter of not getting the vaccines.
 A low portion of doses distributed have been administered.